Kik07L/Behringer-X-Touch-for-ableton/readme.md

   - Parent track of a selected grouped track or chain will blink to indicate where group/chain starts.

 ### **Gray Section**
+- `FLIP`: Swap faders and rotary encoders.
+- `GLOBAL VIEW`: Select the Master Track.
+  - Enable Flip Reverse in the global settings menu to swap `FLIP` and `GLOBAL VIEW`, so `FLIP` selects the Master Track (consistent with channel strip `SELECT` buttons) and `GLOBAL VIEW` swaps faders and encoders.
-- `GLOBAL VIEW`: Switch between Session and Arrangement views.
+- `MIDI TRACKS`: Switch between Session and Arrangement views.
-  - `CONTROL + GLOBAL VIEW`: Store current view (Session/Arrangement, browser, clip/devices).
+  - `CONTROL + MIDI TRACKS`: Store current view (Session/Arrangement, browser, clip/devices).
-  - `SHIFT + GLOBAL VIEW`: Recall stored view (Session/Arrangement, browser, clip/devices).
+  - `SHIFT + MIDI TRACKS`: Recall stored view (Session/Arrangement, browser, clip/devices).
-- `MIDI TRACKS`: Create a new MIDI track.
-- `INPUTS`: Open/close the browser.
-- `AUDIO TRACKS`: Create a new audio track.
-- `AUDIO INST`: Open/close the details view.
-- `AUX`: Toggle between clip and device views.
+- `INPUTS`: Toggle between clip and device views.
 LED is on in clip view.
+- `AUDIO TRACKS`: Open/close the details view.
+- `AUDIO INST`: Open/close the browser.
+- `AUX`: Create a new MIDI track.
+- `BUSES`: Create a new audio track.
-- `BUSES`: Create a new return track.
+- `OUTPUTS`: Create a new return track.
-- `OUTPUTS`: Select the Master Track.
-Press again to show Master device chain.
 - `USER`: Press and hold to show Macro Mapper.
   - `SHIFT + USER`: Lock Macro Mapper.